 Second Draw loans are available from January 13, 2021 to March 31, 2021.
 As of January 19, 2021, the SBA has started accepting applications from all lenders.
 The easiest way to get a loan is to go through your current lender.
 But you can also apply through a new PPP loan provider if you weren’t happy with your first experience.

 The maximum you can borrow through the Second Draw program is $2 million — businesses could get up to $10 million the first time around.
 Like with the original PPP, how much your business is eligible for depends on your payroll costs.
 The proposed loan program uses the same calculation, too: 2.5 times your average monthly payroll costs in 2019, 2020 or over the past 12 months.

 Maximum amounts for seasonal businesses

-Seasonal businesses would be able to calculate their maximum loan cost by multiplying the average monthly revenue during one of the two periods by 2.5:
+Seasonal businesses will be able to calculate their maximum loan cost by multiplying the average monthly payroll costs during one of the two following periods by 2.5:

 - February 15, 2019 or March 1, 2019 to June 30, 2019